slaclab/rogue/docs/src/pyrogue_tree/node/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Types Of Nodes In The Device Tree:
+   :caption: Types Of Nodes In The PyRogue Tree:

    root/index
    device/index